Beyond External Validation: The Power of Self-Feedback

 2. Where did I show up in alignment with my values?

 As I often explore with clients, strengths and values are closely interconnected.
-This question anchors reflection in something deeper than outcomes alone and builds what I call values-based confidence — a far more stable foundation than praise alone.
+This question anchors reflection in something deeper than outcomes alone and builds what I call values-based confidence, a far more stable foundation than praise alone.

+3. What is one small adjustment that would create disproportionate impact?
 This keeps the reflection developmental and precise.
 The goal is not perfection.
 The goal is intelligent calibration.

-A Practical Weekly Micro-Practice
+A Practical Daily Practice

 Final Reflection